nsyafi09/React-Personal-Website-2021/README.md

 # React-Personal-Website
-Personal website that utilizes things such as React and Node I created in my spare time and for university purposes.
+Personal website that utilizes things such as React and Node I created in my spare time and for university purposes namely my summer project in my lab.
 # Features:
 Reading and uploading texts/stories
 Canvas for drawing